 PARKING: Free parking is available in Lot N next to the Vida Building (see here).

 The JBS Global Food Innovation Center in Honor of Gary & Kay Smith is a facility worthy of a top-ranking Meat Science program.
 The facility includes a complete livestock and meat processing center, spanning the meat-animal harvesting process, fully equipped with a livestock arena, Temple Grandin-designed holding and harvesting areas, a research and development center and sensory analysis room, an auditorium lecture hall and meat demonstration classroom, and a retail meat and dairy store and café.
 The JBS Global Food Innovation Center in Honor of Gary & Kay Smith is home to the Temple Grandin Animal Handling & Education Center.
 This project also replaced the Stock Pavilion that was deconstructed for the new Chemistry Building.

-Happy Hour is brought to you by CSU Fermentation Science and Technology Program and Western Daughters Butcher Shoppe.
-Details coming soon
+Happy Hour is brought to you by CSU Fermentation Science and Technology Program, the Food Systems Institute and Get Plattered!